mccoy88f/Tottodrillo/README.md

 3. Enable the source and start using it!

 See the documentation files for complete examples and API details.

-## 🎯 Roadmap / To Do

-Features planned for future versions:

-- [ ] **ScreenScraper.fr support**
-  - Integration with ScreenScraper API to enrich ROM data
-  - Improve names, descriptions, and images via user's private account
-  - ScreenScraper credentials configuration in settings
-  - Automatic fallback if account not configured

-- [ ] **Custom ROM lists and bulk download**
-  - Create custom ROM lists
-  - Save and manage multiple lists
-  - Bulk download of all ROMs in a list
-  - Priority and queue management for multiple downloads

-- [ ] **Source marketplace**
-  - Browse and install sources from a central repository
-  - Source ratings and reviews
-  - Automatic source updates

 ## 🌐 Localization